BingqingShan/SI507-HW6/README.md

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

 In JavaScript, there is a function happening when the form is being submitted, which is to check if the input is valid.
-If the input is not valid, the <div> with id "result" will be selected, and will show '<p class="error">Not valid!</p>' in html.
-In this line of code, it has class "error" which is assigned color red in the style.
-If the input is valid, the <div> with id "result" will be selected, and will show '<p class="good">Nice!</p>' in html.
-In this line of code, it has class "good" which is assigned color blue in the style.
+If the input is not valid, the "div" with id "result" will be selected, and will show "Not valid!" which has a class "error", and got assigned by color red in the style.
+If the input is valid, the "div" with id "result" will be selected, and will show "Nice!" in html.
+In this line of code, it has a class "good" which is assigned by color blue in the style.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**